Quality-Assurance-DAO/quality-assurance-dao.github.io/content/en/blog/20221018/index.md

 > Ring fencing innovation.
 The “value proposition” cliche of marketing.

-A project’s mission and vision in itself does not represent original thought.
+AA project’s mission and vision in itself does not represent original thought.
 Conflating your mission statement with thought leadership is a sure way to aggrandise yourself and diminish how seriously your actual thought is received.
+It signals an intention to possess your thoughts as an emblem of your product so others can follow.

-It is also a proprietary maneuver which signals a lack of sympathy to or understanding of open source collaboration.
+This runs counter to collaborative thinking which invites participants not followers.
+The proprietary maneuver of thought leadership demonstrates a lack of sympathy to or understanding of open source collaboration.

 ## Establishing your mission and vision